-Considerations for Appointment Committee Function • Experience in at least one of the following: • The Cabinet for Public provides recommendations to - Advocacy on legislative issues the OEA Board of Directors on program adoption or - Communications Field modification on matters related to OEA communications - Political organizing and political organizing.
-Committee members should - Lobbying have experience in at least one of the following: statewide politics, political organizing, Communications field, including strategic communication use of social media, messaging, public speaking, or other.
+• The Cabinet for Public provides recommendations to the OEA Board of Directors on program adoption or modification on matters related to OEA communications and political organizing.
+Committee members should have experience in at least one of the following: statewide politics, political organizing, Communications field, including strategic communication use of social media, messaging, public speaking, or other.
 Ideal committee members have been involved on local political campaigns, political action teams, and/or local publications such as a website or newsletter.
 The Cabinet typically meets three times/year at the OEA office in Tigard.

 The Cabinet is composed of three OEA members from each region.